 Comparing Other Models from from Leesa and Nectar

 Nectar and Leesa both sell a few different models, so I thought I’d chat about them here.
 I’m not going to go into too much detail, but just wanted to provide some context with which to compare all the available options.

-- The Nectar Lush offers even more sinkage than the original, so side sleepers looking for an ultra-plush bed might be fans of this mattress.
+- The Nectar Premier offers even more sinkage than the original, so side sleepers looking for an ultra-plush bed might be fans of this mattress.

 - The Premier sleeps cooler than the original Nectar, so hot sleepers looking for a soft mattress might enjoy this bed.

 - Couples might really like this bed, which does a great job minimizing motion transfer.

 - Learn more about this bed in the full Nectar Premier mattress review.

 Nectar Premier Copper

 - The Premier Copper has a slightly softer feel than the original Nectar.

 - This mattress sleeps cooler than both other Nectar models.

 - The Premier Copper is the most expensive Nectar mattress.